jwnichols3/ebs-examples/README.md

 - Python 3.6+
 - Boto3 (AWS SDK for Python)
+- Tabulate and Argparse
 - AWS credentials configured (can be configured using the AWS CLI)

 ### Installation:

 - Ensure that you have Python 3.6 or newer installed.
-- Install Boto3 using pip (pip install boto3).
+- Install Boto3, tabulate, and argparse using pip (pip install boto3 tabulate argparse).
 - Download the Python script "ebs-cw-show-latency.py".

 ### Usage: